 Having garden problems?
 Do you ever feel frustrated with your soil, pests or limited space?
-Is it too hot, cold, wet or dry to grow food?
+Is it too hot or windy, cold, wet or dry to grow food?
 If you’re having challenges growing an edible garden, it helps to have a ‘tool kit of techniques’ you can use to overcome common problems.

 When the Growing Gets Tough

 Here in subtropical SE Queensland, Australia, we have challenging wet and dry seasons.
 We often experience long months of drought.
 Our growing periods are not governed by a calendar with a traditional three month season like many places in the world.
 Spring typically only lasts a few weeks in the subtropics and summer is at least four months long!
 Here the hot/wet/dry months can be very challenging to grow food.
 Many northern hemisphere gardeners look forward to warm summers as a prime growing season but get frustrated with a long, cold period.
 So no climate is perfect!